Marv Levy: College

 Two years later, Levy returned to Coe College as an assistant football coach (1953–1954).
 In his second stint as a head coach, he also won a championship in basketball; future NBA Coach Bill Fitch was one of his players.

 In 1954, he joined the coaching staff at the University of New Mexico and was named head coach in 1958.
 In two seasons as head coach, he guided the Lobos to a 14–6 record and earned Skyline Conference Coach of the Year honors in 1958.
 He interviewed with the University of California, Berkeley on February 2, 1960, and was announced as the new head coach of the Cal Bears on February 5, 1960.
 Despite selecting a young Bill Walsh as a coaching assistant, Levy's best record during his four-season tenure as head coach at Cal from 1960 to 1963 was 4–5–1.

-He finished his college coaching career with a five-year stint as head coach at the College of William & Mary where he twice earned Southern Conference Coach of the Year honors.
+He finished his college coaching career with a five-year stint as head coach at the College of William and Mary where he twice earned Southern Conference Coach of the Year honors.
 In 1965 his team had the school's first winning record in 12 years.